 Simple geometry is the theme of a new home that a San Francisco-based couple created for themselves at Northern California’s Sea Ranch.

-“There’s a diagonal gable from corner to corner so it’s a little faceted looking,” Geoff Campen says.
-“It tweaks the basic geometry of the barn style houses at Sea Ranch.”
+“There’s a diagonal gable from corner to corner so it’s a little faceted-looking,” Geoff Campen says.
+“It tweaks the basic geometry of the barn-style houses at Sea Ranch.”

 Campen is a principal architect at Klopf Architecture.
 His wife, Diana Ruiz is an architectural designer with Architecture Allure.
+They collaborated equally on the design.

 At 1,600 square feet, it’s relatively small – like most single-family homes at Sea Ranch.
-It’s open on the first floor – with only two doors, for the powder rooms.
+It’s open on the first floor – with only two doors, to the powder rooms.
 Downstairs is the living area, a kitchen, and a studio that doubles as a guest room that can be partitioned off with a curtain.
 Upstairs is a loft and master suite that’s open as well.

-The couple worked within the design parameters set when Sea Ranch was developed back in the early sixties by architect and planner Al Boeke.
+The couple worked within design parameters set when Sea Ranch was developed back in the early sixties by architect and planner Al Boeke.
 “Sea Ranch has some aesthetic restrictions which we generally agree with.,” he says.
 “How it sits on the land is important, and also how it references other houses nearby.”

-It’s scaled fairly typically for Sea Ranch.
+As the home looks up the to the trees and down to the ocean, it was important that the geometry of the building match the geometry of the site.
 “In the front it’s low, and it’s high at the rear,” he says.
 “And there’s a datum line with windows for a consistent understanding of the house.”

 The material palette is as simple as the home’s geometry.
 The exterior is clad in dark-stained cedar that recedes into the shadows of the trees.
 There are concrete floors, raw steel for counters, cedar ceilings, white oak paneling and white drywall.
-“There are probably four materials used throughout,” he says.
+“There are probably four or five materials used throughout,” he says.

 For more, go here.